Nakata Cave Tombs

-The Nakata Cave Tomb (中田横穴, Nakata yokoaka) is an archaeological site containing a Kofun period corridor-type kofun (横穴式石室, yokoana-shiki sekishitsu) located in what is now part of the city of Iwaki, Fukushima in the southern Tōhoku region of Japan.
+The Nakata Cave Tomb (中田横穴, Nakata yokoaka) is an archaeological site containing a Kofun period yokoanabo located in what is now part of the city of Iwaki, Fukushima in the southern Tōhoku region of Japan.
 It is significant in that it is a decorated kofun with geometric patterns painted in red on the walls of the burial chamber.
 The site was designated a National Historic Site of Japan in 1970.

 Overview

 The site is located on a tuff hill approximately five kilometers south of the mouth of the Natsui River and was discovered during construction work on a prefectural road in 1969.
 The hill contained five cave tombs arranged in three rows, the bottom of which extended for 6.67 meters into the hillside, and was the only one which was decorated.
 The cave-tomb had a drainage groove and several chambers, each blocked by a stone gate.
 The decoration is the in form of three rows of continuous lines of red and white triangles, about 40-cm on a side, which covered the rear and side walls of the innermost chamber.
 Also noteworthy as the fact that the floor had also been painted with the red pigment.
 Grave goods found in a side niche in the tomb included straight swords, bronze bells, fragments of armor, beads, magatama, rings, horse trappings, bronze cooking vessels and a large amount of Sue ware pottery.
 It is estimated to date from the second half of the sixth century.